 Another compelling area which speaks to the human subject’s connectivity with the physical world, one which draws the relatively unfamiliar vitality of inanimate objects into a more tangible realm, is Extended Cognition.
 This thesis builds on Embodied Cognition, a psychological framework which embeds psychological experience in bodily activity, and further posits that we outsource various aspects of cognition to the external environment .
 Tools and information repositories, for example, can effectively act as parts of our minds, affecting how we act and what we believe .
 For me, the social, cultural and ecological norms in which we are embedded similarly supplement our ability to navigate and respond to the world .

 I also considering ecological and evolutionary theory as territories for artistic exploration: Niche Construction (a theory which considers environmental modification by organisms to be an evolutionary process ); the Holobiont (a view of communities of organisms acting in symbiosis as a conceivable whole rather than historical conceptions of the individual); and Sympoeisis (the co-creation of interacting species), as expounded by Donna Haraway for example.
-I am intrigued by the scope for linking these interdisciplinary conceptions, which are taking root in fields such as archaeology to anthropology, with more esoteric and mystical worldviews .
+I am intrigued by the scope for linking these interdisciplinary conceptions, which are taking root in fields such as anthropology and geography with more esoteric and mystical worldviews .

 Collapse: How Societies Choose to Fail or Succeed (Viking, 2006), Jared Diamond and Bruno Latour’s 2013 Gifford lectures, which outline the need for a new generation of peoples to rise up and fight for Gaia (the manifestation of Earths dynamic systems) in the face of the catastrophic risks posed by environmental degradation and climate change, and the counterproductive actions of powerful elites.